torwar02/trails/README.md

 Full Success:

-We’ll make either a dynamic website or app where the user would enter information about the type of hike they’re interested in such as geographic features or recommendations based on previous hikes.
+We planned on making either a dynamic website or app where the user would enter information about the type of hike they’re interested in such as geographic features or recommendations based on previous hikes.
 We’ll use web scraping to collect data from alltrails.com and other websites that contain information about hiking trails.
 We’ll need to use advanced machine learning techniques to gain as much information as we can about the trails: interpreting reviews left by hikers to understand what a trail is like and to implement a recommendation system based on a user’s history.
 We’ll use plotly geographical plots to showcase trail locations and perhaps other information.